GPlates/GPlates/doc-python-api/sample-code/pygplates_split_isochron_into_ridges_and_transforms.rst

             transform_segments = []

             # Iterate over the segments of the current geometry.
+            # Note that we're assuming the geometry is a polyline (or polygon) - otherwise this will raise an error.
             for segment in isochron_geometry.get_great_circle_arcs():

                 # Ignore zero length segments - they don't have a direction.